Why did I get a parking fine?

 If you get a parking fine, you can pay online through Council eServices.
 You will need to register as a user or sign in.
 You can user VISA or MasterCard to pay your fine online.
 Make sure you have your parking fine notice ready.

-You can pay your parking fine by phone with a Visa or MasterCard over the phone 24 hours a day using Council's secure automated system.
+You can pay your parking fine by phone with a Visa or MasterCard 24 hours a day using our secure automated system.

-- Phone 9240 1111 and press 1 to make a payment.
+- Call 9240 1111 and press 1 to make a payment.
 Then press 1 to pay 'fines and infringements' and follow the voice prompts.

 - You will need to provide the 'Infringement number' located on your notice and your Visa or MasterCard number details.

-- Separate the payment slip at the bottom of the notice and mail it with your cheque or money order to: Moreland City Council, Locked Bag 10, Moreland 3058, before the due date.
+- Separating the payment slip at the bottom of the notice and mailing it (before the due date) with your cheque or money order to: Moreland City Council, Locked Bag 10, Moreland 3058.

 - Make the cheque or money order payable to ‘Moreland City Council’ and cross it 'Not negotiable'.
 Do not include cash in the mail.

-- Bring your fine to a Customer Service Centre before the due date.
+- Bringing your fine to a Customer Service Centre before the due date.
 You can find the locations of our Customer Service Centres on our Contact us page.